Skip to content Back to top

 • You still have the right to choose your provider

 If you or your child are feeling anxious, stressed or overwhelmed there’s a range of support available.
-NHS Greater Manchester support for mental health and wellbeing.
+Visit our Get to Know Where to Go for mental health support page or the Hub, designed to support young people Mental Health | Greater Manchester Integrated Care Partnership.

-If you feel you need more urgent help, options are available without needing to contact your GP practice first.
-Visit our Get to Know Where to Go for mental health support page.
+If you feel you need more urgent help, options are available without needing to contact your GP practice first visit our Get to Know Where to Go for mental health support page

 Schools, workplaces, and community services can often provide support and adjustments without a formal diagnosis.
 Please speak with your GP practice, school, or employer about what may be available.